golemparts/rppal/README.md

 ### Cargo

-While additional steps may be necessary to cross-compile binaries on your platform, checking your code with `cargo check` only requires the installation of an appropriate target.
-Most Raspberry Pi models need the `armv7-unknown-linux-gnueabihf` target.
+For manual cross-compilation without the use of `cross`, you will need to install the appropriate target.
+Most Raspberry Pi models either need the `armv7-unknown-linux-gnueabihf` target for 32-bit Linux distributions, or `aarch64-unknown-linux-gnu` for 64-bit.
 For some models, like the Raspberry Pi Zero, a different target triple is required.

 Install the relevant target using `rustup`.